mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 ### Scripts

-TODO machine-share, see [npm](https://www.npmjs.com/package/machine-share) [github](https://github.com/bhurlow/machine-share) NOTE: Does not work on windows.
+TODO machine-share, see [npm](https://www.npmjs.com/package/machine-share) or [github](https://github.com/bhurlow/machine-share)
+NOTE: Does not work on windows.

 ### Manually